 The environment variables that config refers to:

-export GATEWAY_SESSION_KEY=$(openssl rand -hex 32) # 32 random bytes, hex-encoded export GATEWAY_OIDC_CLIENT_SECRET=… # from your OIDC provider export GATEWAY_MCP_KEY=$(openssl rand -hex 32) # optional: 32-byte key encrypting per-user MCP connector OAuth tokens at rest
+export GATEWAY_SESSION_KEY=$(openssl rand -hex 32) # 32 random bytes, hex-encoded export GATEWAY_OIDC_CLIENT_SECRET=… # from your OIDC provider export GATEWAY_ENCRYPTION_KEY=$(openssl rand -hex 32) # optional: 32-byte key encrypting the DB's at-rest secrets

-GATEWAY_MCP_KEY is optional: it's the AES-256-GCM key under which each user's MCP-connector OAuth tokens (and admin-stored connector client secrets) are encrypted in the database.
-If unset, the gateway derives a stable key from GATEWAY_SESSION_KEY; if that's also unset (dev), an ephemeral key is used and stored connections won't survive a restart (users simply reconnect).
-Set it explicitly if you want connector encryption decoupled from session-cookie signing.
+GATEWAY_ENCRYPTION_KEY is optional: it's the AES-256-GCM key under which the gateway's database-stored secrets are encrypted — each user's MCP-connector OAuth tokens, admin-stored connector client secrets, and upstream backend API keys entered through the admin UI.
+If unset, the gateway derives a stable key from GATEWAY_SESSION_KEY; if that's also unset (dev), an ephemeral key is used and stored secrets won't survive a restart (users reconnect; re-enter backend keys).
+Set it explicitly if you want at-rest encryption decoupled from session-cookie signing.
+Rotating this key invalidates already-stored ciphertext — re-enter backend keys (or keep them in env vars via api_key_env) after a change.
+(Formerly GATEWAY_MCP_KEY.
+If you set it explicitly, rename the env var to the same value and nothing else changes.
+If you relied on the key derived from GATEWAY_SESSION_KEY (env unset), the derivation changed in this release — reconnect MCP connectors and re-enter backend keys once after upgrading.)

 Optional blocks, each documented inline in gateway.example.toml:

-[rbac]+[[roles]]— map OIDC claim values to roles, and gate models/tools per role.[chat.s3]— store chat attachments in S3 / MinIO / R2 / Backblaze B2 (see below).[typst]— register document-rendering tools from a templates directory.[sandbox]— enable the code-execution + document tools by pointing at a sandbox-runner service (seedocs/sandbox.md).[geoip]— IP→location for theget_user_locationtool (IP2Location LITE database).[[mcp.servers]]— bridge external MCP tool servers.[rag]— index git repos and search them from chat (see RAG).[fallback]— server-wide fallback models per kind, for unknown or all-offline model names (seedocs/upstreams.md).[usage]— request/token usage accounting behind the/usagepage (retention-pruned; on by default).[feedback]— the in-UI feedback widget that files GitHub issues.
+[rbac]+[[roles]]— map OIDC claim values to roles, and gate models/tools per role.[chat.s3]— store chat attachments in S3 / MinIO / R2 / Backblaze B2 (see below).[chat.ocr]— opt into automatic PDF/image OCR through a configured internalocrpool (seedocs/ocr.md).[typst]— register document-rendering tools from a templates directory.[sandbox]— enable the code-execution + document tools by pointing at a sandbox-runner service (seedocs/sandbox.md).[geoip]— IP→location for theget_user_locationtool (IP2Location LITE database).[rag]— index git repos and search them from chat (see RAG).[usage]— request/token usage accounting behind the/usagepage (retention-pruned; on by default).[feedback]— the in-UI feedback widget that files GitHub issues.

 Chat attachments (S3)